joeloliver/positron/README.md

   - Example instruction dataset for validation
   - Alignment training for better instruction following

+- **⚡ Incremental Training** (`train_incremental.sh`)
+  - Train in configurable chunks (e.g., 1000 steps at a time)
+  - Test model quality at each milestone before continuing
+  - Automatic resume from checkpoints - never lose progress
+  - Stop early if results are good enough

 - **💬 Interactive Chat Interface** (`ask_model.sh`)
   - Real-time question answering with your trained model
   - Interactive and single-question modes